ue22-p25/backend-fastapi-notes-steps/step.md

-# GET /front/notes returns templated HTML
+# redirect / to /front/notes